 No. Although we’ve had considerable first-hand construction experience, as a company we strictly provide architectural design services.
 We work with a large number of different, independent contractors and do not require our clients to work with any one in particular.
 Our role is providing guidance and options for the owner’s ultimate choice of contractor.

-Without question we feel that continuing our involvement during construction makes for a smoother process and results in a better end product.
-However, we do not make it a requirement that we stay involved during construction.
+Without question we feel that continuing our involvement during construction makes for a smoother process and results in a far better end product.
+That having been said, although we advocate for full involvement during construction, ultimately it is the owner’s decision as to how much our services are utilized in that phase.
 We typically give owners a range of options for our level of involvement during the construction phase.

 We don’t have any standard formula to answer that question.
 Like our projects, our fees are thoughtfully worked out for each client and situation.
 Unlike many of our peers, in most cases we work to a fixed fee – rather than hourly or to a percentage of construction cost.
 We’d much rather focus on the project itself rather than watch the clock, and we’d rather have the client’s confidence that construction costs aren’t being inflated to increase our profits.
 In addition to providing the owner with a fixed fee, we also typically break our services into essential services and additional options (e.g. how involved we are during construction).
 This enables owners to engage us to the extent they feel provides the best value for their needs.